-The Belgrade Museum of Contemporary Art was opened on October 20th 1965.
-However, Museum activities began as early as 1958, when an act brought by the Cultural Council of the Peoples’ Committee of Belgrade established the Modern Gallery, an institution the purpose of which was to supervise the development of contemporary art in Yugoslavia.
+The Belgrade Museum of Contemporary Art was opened on October 20th, 1965.
+However, Museum activities began as early as 1958, when an act brought by the Cultural Council of the People’s Committee of Belgrade established the Modern Gallery, an institution the purpose of which was to supervise the development of contemporary art in Yugoslavia.

 The Building of the Museum of Contemporary Art is situated in New Belgrade, on the left bank of the Sava River, just across the Belgrade Fortress.
-Its unique concept of the interior design and, on the other hand, its link to the surroundings represent an original solution which meets basic museological requirements.
+Its unique concept of interior design and, on the other hand, its link to the surroundings represent an original solution that meets basic museological requirements.
 The building is an interesting example of museum architecture worldwide.
 It is surrounded by a sculpture park with works by the most significant Yugoslav sculptors of the 20th century.

 Museum of Yugoslavia

 The Museum of Yugoslavia is an open institution that encourages different actors to actively perceive the present through a modern interpretation of the past.

 The mission of the Museum of Yugoslavia is to be a place of open dialogue, to exchange knowledge and experiences on the social and cultural phenomena of the 20th century with all institutions, organizations, and individuals interested in issues on Yugoslav heritage and the Yugoslav past.
 Through programs and activities, the museum encourages social memory and a culture of remembrance related to the development of the Yugoslav idea, since the creation of the Yugoslav state as a kingdom, until its breakup in the early 1990s.

 An important part of the Museum of Yugoslavia is the Memorial center of Josip Broz Tito – ”House of flowers”, which is the resting place of former Yugoslav president Josip Broz Tito and his wife.